MCT-master/mct-master.github.io/_posts/2018-10-29-Group-C-A-two-week-wrap-up.md

 image: /assets/image/montage_portal.jpg
 title:  "A two week wrap-up of Group C"
 date:   2018-10-29 23:00
-categories: Portal
+categories: portal
-author: Karolina Jawad & Jonas Bjordal, Elias Andersen, Guy Sion, Eirik Dahl
+author: Karolina Jawad, Jonas Bjordal, Elias Andersen, Guy Sion, Eirik Dahl
 image:
 excerpt: "We've learned a lot in those two weeks.
 But due to our tight schedule with a big workload there was hardly any time left to improve on our teach/study environment in the portal.
 In Trondheim we got a handover from group B on how to deal with LOLA.
 Our task was then to reinstall the LOLA system, but with some important extra package that was missing."
 ---